 GCSE entries for Latin remain at a significant level in independent schools.
-Classics courses at university are increasingly concerned with civilisation and most recent Ministry figures available show that Classics graduates are readily employable.
+Most recent Ministry figures available show that Classics graduates are readily employable.
 The skills developed are complex, but Latin is widely held to promote logical thought and a high level of language and social understanding.